temmmy/INTE2641-ASM1-s3979170/README.md

 - Formatting improvements for professional presentation

 All core logic, cryptographic understanding, and implementation decisions reflect original comprehension enhanced through AI-assisted formatting and documentation improvements.

-## 📄 License

-This project is developed for academic purposes as part of INTE264 coursework.
-Please ensure compliance with your institution's academic integrity policies if using this code as reference.